amaury1093/react-redux-auth0-kit/README.md

 Minimal starter boilerplate project with React, Redux, React Router and Auth0 authentication

+## Live demo

+A live demo of this project with a simple Facebook login via Auth0 is available here: https://react-redux-auth0.firebaseapp.com.

 ## Getting started

 First [create an auth0 account](https://manage.auth0.com/).
 Then run the following commands.
 Make sure your `src/utils/config.js` file has the correct values from your auth0 account.